Non-traditional Thanksgiving Dinner Recipes

 SKIP THE TURKEY

 You’ll be happy to hear that one of my all-time favorite Thanksgiving meals doesn’t involve turkey or dressing.
 Can you believe it?
 Mom started making a non-traditional holiday menu when we were kids, and honestly, I would much rather have it than turkey.
 Anne and I begged her to make this meal when we were little.
 When we left for college, it was this meal we wanted whenever we came home.
-So, if you’re struggling with even wanting to make a turkey, you might want to give this nontraditional Thanksgiving menu a try!
+So, if you’re struggling to even want to make a turkey, you might want to give this non-traditional Thanksgiving menu a try!

 NON-TRADITIONAL THANKSGIVING DINNER MENU